Adaptive Sampling and Clipping for Private Worst-Case Group Optimization: Private WGO: Adaptive sampling

-for the predefined $(\alpha, \epsilon^s)$-RDP privacy budget for each step. \end{theorem} \begin{proof} \Cref{alg:method} performs $T$ rounds of model updates and $\lfloor T/k\rfloor$ updates of the per-group batch sizes.
-We first establish the privacy of each of these steps in isolation.
+for the predefined $(\alpha, \epsilon^s)$-RDP privacy budget for each step. \end{theorem} \begin{proof}[Proof sketch] The privacy guarantees for \cref{alg:method} arise from composing guarantees for each step.
+Firstly, each model update has been designed to give a guarantee of $(\alpha,\epsilon^s)$-RDP.